C242-PS269/.github/profile/README.md

 <p align=justify>
 Our team envisioned EzTrip as a tool covering destinations across Indonesia, but due to limited time and resources, we tried to focus only on Bali first.
 Bali’s popularity offers an ideal setting to implement our data-driven features like recommendations, sentiment analysis, and image recognition.
 This approach enables us to create a quality user experience while setting the foundation to expand to other areas in the future.
 We also apologize if some app components differ from initial plans; any adjustments were necessary and remain aligned with our theme of sustainable tourism, ensuring an engaging travel experience.
 </p>

 ---

+**Important Message from PM:**

+If you wish to continue contributing to this project, please request repository access from the Project Manager (PM), especially if you have previously contributed (legacy contributor).

+If you are new to this project and would like to contribute, please reach out to the PM, introduce yourself, and request access.

+---